google/WebFundamentals/src/content/en/fundamentals/accessibility/03-semantics-navigation/semnav-three.md

 Although pages with good headings help screen reader users navigate, there are other elements they can use to move around a page, including *links*, *form controls*, and *landmarks*.

-Readers can use the rotor to access a *list of links* on the page.
+Readers can use the screen reader's rotor feature (an easy way to isolate and scan a list of page headings) to access a *list of links* on the page.
 Sometimes, as on a wiki, there are many links, so the reader might search for a term within the links.
 This limits the hits to links that actually contain the term, rather than every occurrence of the term on the page.

 This feature is useful only if the screen reader can find the links and the link text is meaningful.
 For example, here are some common patterns that make links hard to find.